 - 2 tbsp cornflour

-- 2 onions, peeled and kind of chopped
+- Two onions, peeled and chopped

-- 6 garlic cloves, peeled and kind of chopped
+- Six garlic cloves peeled and chopped

 - 60ml olive oil